Healthdirect Australia Help Center

 Lock Call

-If enabled by the clinic admin in the clinic, click on the Lock icon to lock the call so other team members cannot click on the Join button in the waiting area.
+If enabled by the clinic admin in the clinic, click on the Lock icon to lock the call so other clinic team members cannot click on the Join button in the waiting area.

 To find out more about locking and unlocking calls, click here.